 Preparing for walking on the Appalachian Trail can be daunting.
-The impressive, awe inspiring trail runs along nearly 2,200 miles on a continuous hiking corridor along the east coast and can intimidate even experienced hikers.
+The impressive, awe-inspiring trail runs along nearly 2,200 miles on a continuous hiking corridor along the east coast and can intimidate even experienced hikers.
 But, as with any adventure, it is easy to prepare yourself, your packing list, and each day’s plan to make sure that each challenge is surmountable.

 Step one is always deciding when and where to hike.
-Depending on the season and your goals for the trip, there are different parts of the AT that are conducive for a day, weekend, or week long adventure.
+Depending on the season and your goals for the trip, there are different parts of the AT that are conducive for a day, weekend, or week-long adventure.
 There are worthwhile day-hikes running the length of the AT, but there are certain locations that are more conducive to multi-day adventures.
 These include the Shenandoah National Park, The Berkshires in Massachusetts, and The White Mountains in New Hampshire.

 To maximize enjoyment on an Appalachian adventure, it is important to have adequate fitness and comfort with your equipment.
 As some days will be long and have steeper terrain, be sure to spend time leading up to the trip training.
 This can include morning or evening walks on local roads before work, or weekend trips to mountains in your area.
 Equally important to fitness is to make sure that your boots fit your feet.
 Even short walks can help prepare your feet for a few days on the trail!
 Some even wear their boots around the house to strengthen their calluses!
 Visit The Appalachian Trail’s website for more information about the trail, the community and the conservation.

 “There is no such thing as bad weather, just bad preparation.”
 Poor hiking conditions can be negated with proper packing.
 Below is a list of items that we recommend bringing on multi-day adventures.
 Since luggage can be transferred each day, it is possible to pack for many conditions without having to lug it all each day.
 You can then make thoughtful decisions each morning based on weather and terrain for what is worn and brought in your day pack.